-Home Linux Getting Started With Nix Package Manager
+Home NixOS Getting Started With Nix Package Manager: A Beginner’s Guide 2024

-Getting Started With Nix Package Manager
+Getting Started With Nix Package Manager: A Beginner’s Guide 2024

 By sk

-Published: Last Updated on 4.6K views
+4.6K views

-Getting Started With Nix Package Manager
+Getting Started with Nix Package Manager

 Nix has many commands.
 The main command for the package management is nix-env.
 This command is used to list, install, update, rollback, remove, query packages.
 Let us see some commands with examples.